 Negotiate when and how you will arrive at a purchase price.
 Parties to rent-to-own agreements may agree to decide on the purchase price at the end of the lease if the buyer wants to exercise their right to purchase.

-You can also decide on the purchase price at the outset of the lease, which most buyers prefer as it may enable them to lock in a lower price in a property market that is on the rise and plan for their down payment.
+You can also decide on the purchase price at the outset of the lease, which most buyers prefer because it can let them lock in a lower price in a property market that is on the rise and plan for their down payment.

-In a rent-to-own or lease-to-own agreement, the tenant pays the landlord a non-refundable fee, an option consideration.
+In a rent-to-own agreement, the tenant pays the landlord a nonrefundable fee, an option consideration.

-This fee is usually paid once and allows the tenant to buy the property later.
+This fee is usually paid once, allowing the tenant to buy the property later.

 There is no standard rate, so the fee is negotiable.
 But, it is generally between 1% and 5% of the purchase price.

-Step 4: Negotiate if Your Rent Payments Go Toward the Principal Value of the Home
+Step 5 – Negotiate If the Rent Payments Go Toward the Principal Value of the Home

-It is customary in rent-to-own agreements to apply a portion of the tenant’s rent payments to the purchase price.
-Your rent is usually higher than the market rate.
+It’s customary in rent-to-own agreements to apply a portion of the tenant’s rent payments to the purchase price.
+The rent is usually higher than the market rate.

-So, you can negotiate that the excess goes towards paying the home’s purchase price.
+So, the tenant can negotiate that the excess goes towards paying the home’s purchase price.